-The university is grounded in the strength of our heritage, which we received from UIW's founding Congregation, the Sisters of Charity of the Incarnate Word.
-The Sisters' mission defines our roots and also compels us to continue in the pursuit of truth, mutual understanding, self-realization, and the common good in an increasingly complex society characterized by deepening diversity, expanding technology, and an information explosion that requires careful management.
+The University is grounded in the strength of our heritage, received from our founding congregation, the Sisters of Charity of the Incarnate Word.
+Driven by our mission and our Catholic roots, we continue in the pursuit of truth, mutual understanding, self-realization and the common good in an increasingly complex society characterized by deepening diversity, expanding technology, and emergent information that requires careful management.